sailfish009/bsdf/SPEC.md

 * Uses data types that are widely supported in most languages.
 * Provides a mechanism to easily convert to/from special data types, with minimal effect on performance.
+* Data can be read and written without seek operations.
 * Provides direct access to blobs via file object for lazy loading or efficient updating.
 * Provides a way to stream binary data (via a blob at the end of the